lynetteshaw/CMPLXSYS530_ASS4/Proposal.md

 ### 1) Environment

 I will make the world infinte becuase I dont want to have that big effect from the edges of the lattice.

+**_LS:_** _Do you mean space will be "wrapped" here in both the x and y directions?
+I do not think NetLogo is able to handle the unbounded space that would be require to get at a true "inifinite" representation._

 It will be 2D.

 I plan to have a few different versions of the model.
 One with an environment that is all homogenous and another where the environment is more heterogenous.
 In the heterogenous model I will have certain cells that parasites will not be able to exists for prolonged peroids of time.
 For now I have the patches as owning if they are a nesting site for ants.

+**_LS:_** _You might consider thinking of a parameter you can use to set the level of parasite unfriendly spaces so you can look at a range of heterogeneity._

 &nbsp;